jazzz/ramble/README.md

 # Message Schema

 Messages must be well defined with concrete types so they can be parsed.
-Since no assumptions can be made about the messages, developers must provide unambigious definitions about the messages.
+Since no assumptions can be made about the messages, developers must provide unambigious definitions about the messages at compile time.

 ```yaml
 #Example Ramble File